MicrobiologyETHZ/mbarq/docs/index.rst

-- Merge barcode counts from multiple samples into final table
+- Merge barcode counts from multiple samples into the final table

 .. code-block::